ankaAR/bestiario5e/_creatures/ezmerelda-davenir.md

 ***Special Equipment.*** In addition to her magic armor and weapons, Ezmerelda has two potions of greater healing, six vials of holy water, and three wooden stakes.

-***Spellcasting.*** Ezmerelda is a 7th-level spellcaster.
+***Lanzamiento de conjuros.*** Ezmerelda is a 7th-level spellcaster.
 Her spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks).
 Ezmerelda has the following wizard spells prepared:

-* Cantrips (at will): fire bolt, light, mage hand, prestidigitation
+* Trucos (a voluntad): fire bolt, light, mage hand, prestidigitation

 * 1st level (4 slots): protection from good and evil, magic missile, shield